Mossel Bay | Durban

 - Handling performance is in line with the specific aircraft type

-- The simulators offer an up to date navigation database and high-resolution graphics for major airports
+- Simulators offer an up to date navigation database and high-resolution graphics for major airports

 - A wide range of weather phenomena and a range of system and mechanical failures can be simulated during training

 We offer training on our Elite S723T FNPT II MCC simulator, based on the Airbus AS-355 Twin Engine Helicopter.
 The simulator offers, Colour Weather Radar, Radio Altimeter, Garmin 430 GPS and auto-pilot.
-It offers a level of realism comparable to what can be found in the prohibitively expensive full-motion level D type simulators and is fully EASA/SACAA compliant.
+It offers a level of realism comparable to more expensive simulator types and is fully EASA/SACAA compliant.

 - Piper Arrow IV (single-engine piston)

 - Instrument revalidation checks must be carried out annually by an SACAA Designated Flight Examiner, in line with approved testing procedures and may be completed on our simulators.

 - Aspects of the initial Instrument rating skills test that cannot be conducted in an aeroplane or helicopter may be conducted in our simulators.

 Helicopters and Aeroplanes Training Credits

 In accordance with the South African Civil Aviation Authority (SACAA), you can obtain the following:

 - 5 hours towards an initial PPL and Night Rating